bladeonfire2402/Product_VI/README.md

 ---

-## 📌 About My Profile
+## 📌 About Product_VI

-**My Profile App** is a simple Flutter application designed with two main screens to display:
+**Product_VI App** is a simple Flutter application designed with four main screens to display:

-- My personal information
-- My journey learning Flutter and mobile app development
+- Product List Page
+- Create Product Page
+- Pagination List Products Page
+- Product Detail

 This project was developed as part of the **TechVerse Bootcamp - Application Development** module.